Full Mouth Dental Implants

 You can use local anesthesia and sedation if you choose.
 The healing process can take 3 to 6 months until the dental implants integrate with the surrounding bone.

-When your implant is fully secured, you'll return to the office so your surgeon can attach the abutment and the crown will be completed by your general dentist.
+When your implant is fully secured, you'll return to the office so your surgeon can attach the abutment and the crown will be completed by your general surgeon.

 What are the benefits by choosing Dental Implants?